shangfei2014/wombats-learning/_posts/2015-12-24-feliz-navidad.markdown

 ### Some notes

-- There are 50,000 characters in Chinese
 - There are 26 letters in English
 - There are 27 letters in Spanish (just to be special)
+- There are over 50,000 characters in Chinese

 abcdefghijkl